hbctraining/scRNA-seq/lessons/03_SC_quality_control.md

 ## Learning Objectives:

-* Understand how to bring in data from single-cell RNA-seq experiments
 * Construct QC metrics and associated plots to visually explore the quality of the data
 * Evaluate the QC metrics and set filters to remove low quality cells

 # Single-cell RNA-seq: Quality control

 <p align="center">
 <img src="../img/sc_workflow.png" width="800">